 Image courtesy: Dennis Jarvis.

 Frequently visited by tourists, during the holiday season temperatures in Agra can touch 40 degrees.
-Even though the locals find it normal, tourists might find the weather uncomfortable for venturing the city.
-The heat wave is common during the summer and it gets humid.
+Even though the locals find it normal, tourists might find the weather uncomfortable for venturing about in the city.
+A heat wave is common during the summers and it gets humid.

 - May is the hottest month of the calendar year for Agra (and in most parts of India)

-- Average temperatures during the summer is 34°C
+- Average temperatures during the summer is 41°C

 - The prices of rented rooms generally hits its peak during the Winter season